spectrocloud/librarium/docs/docs-content/clusters/data-center/vmware/permissions.md

 ---

-The VMware vSphere user account that deploys host clusters and/or private cloud gateways requires all vSphere privileges listed in the following table on specific objects.
-A _Spectro root role_ must be created that contains each privilege in the table.
+The VMware vSphere user account that deploys host clusters and/or private cloud gateways requires all vSphere privileges listed in the following sections on specific objects.

 ### Spectro Root Role Privileges

+A _Spectro root role_ must be created that contains each privilege in the following table.

-Select the tab for the vSphere version you are using to view the required privileges for the _Spectro root role_.
+Select the tab for the vSphere version you are using to view the required privileges.

 <!--
 VMware vSphere Privilege ID Mapping